 Newington, Southwark

-The correct name for the area that’s generally called Elephant and Castle to avoid confusion with Stoke Newington
+The correct name for the area that’s generally called the Elephant and Castle to avoid confusion with Stoke Newington

 It seems likely that Newington (which means ‘new farmstead’) grew up after about 1200, when the establishment of nearby Lambeth Palace brought increased traffic along the Kent road.